 “Although I strongly support celebrating emancipation, I objected to the cost and lack of debate.
 While it still seems strange that having taxpayers provide federal employees paid time off is now required to celebrate the end of slavery, it is clear that there is no appetite in Congress to further discuss the matter.”

-The Juneteenth national holiday celebration is now in its second year.
-The 2022 celebration fell on Sunday, June 19, 2022.
-Consequently, the public holiday to mark the celebration was moved to Monday, 20th June 2022.
+The Juneteenth national holiday celebration is now in its third year.
+The 2023 celebration fell on Monday, June 19, 2023.

 However, not every establishment or state in the United Sates is observing the holiday.
 Some stores across the United States and state governments as well as all federal agencies will remain shut on Monday.
 However, TD Bank will be closed on Sunday but will be operational on Monday.
 Here is a list of most of the agencies and firms that will be closed.